 Where to see hula in Hawaiʻi

-Here are some of the free public hula shows occurring regularly around the Hawaiian Islands.
-Find upcoming hula shows in our calendar list below.
+Listed below are some of the free public hula shows occurring regularly around the Hawaiian Islands.
+Find these and other upcoming hula shows and competitions in our calendar list below.

 Free Hula Shows

 Another place to see hula are at annual hula competitions and festivals.
-Listed below are some of the major hula festivals throughout Hawaiʻi.
+Scroll down for some of the major hula festivals throughout Hawaiʻi.

 Hula Festivals in Hawaiʻi